Adult Program

 Most Jiu Jitsu schools teach using the traditional approach, where students memorize a series of steps to perform on a cooperative, non-resisting training partner (“dead drilling”).
 This method is time-consuming, inefficient, and doesn’t help you understand what to do when someone fights back.

-for beginners & busy people
+the most Efficient method for beginners & busy people

 The Ecological Approach is backed by modern research on how human beings learn movement skills.
 We’ve evaluated the evidence and done all the work to optimize your training experience — no dead drills, no repetitive warm-ups, no wasted time.
 We’ll help you get good as efficiently as possible.